Directors of the Castletown Foundation

 Frances Bailey is the National Trust’s curator in Northern Ireland, and is currently working at Mount Stewart, one of the Trust’s most important properties in Northern Ireland.
 She brings her practical experience and the knowledge gained through her work with the National Trust to the Foundation.
 Together with other directors she is leading the development of the Foundation’s acquisitions policy and, in partnership with the OPW, the conservation management plan.

-Professor Christine Casey is associate professor of architectural history at Trinity College Dublin, where her research interests focus on architecture and ornament in eighteenth-century Britain and Ireland.
+Professor Christine Casey is Professor of Architectural History at Trinity College Dublin, where her research interests focus on architecture and ornament in eighteenth-century Britain and Ireland.
 She has published extensively on eighteenth-century Irish plasterwork, and on Dublin’s architecture.
-Her current research focus on the work of migrant European craftsmen in Georgian Britain and Ireland, including of course the Lafranchini brothers who made such a distinguished contribution to Castletown.
+Her most recent book is the prize-winning Making Magnificence: Architects, Stuccatori, and the Eighteenth-Century Interior (2017).
+She directs the European Research Council STONEWORK project at Trinity College Dublin.

 Roddy Feely is one of the longest-serving members of the Castletown Foundation.
 As company secretary he has special responsibility for managing the Foundation’s finances and accounts.

-Dr Alison Fitzgerald is a lecturer in the History Department in Maynooth University where she specialises in the history of Irish design and material culture.
+Dr Alison Fitzgerald Dr Alison FitzGerald is an Associate Professor in the Department of History at Maynooth University where she specialises in the history of Irish design and material culture.
 Her publications include Silver in Georgian Dublin: Making, Selling, Consuming (Routledge 2016).
-Dr Fitzgerald has played a key role in managing the K B Nowlan Scholarship on behalf of the Foundation.

 June Stuart, is a resident of Celbridge, where she lives in Kildrought House built in 1725 by Speaker Conolly’s close associate Robert Baillie.
-She has played a significant role in protecting the town’s eighteenth-century heritage, and together with Jeanne Meldon acts as an invaluable link between the Foundation and local interest groups including the Celbridge Action Alliance and the Celbridge Historical Society.
+She has played and continues to play a significant role in protecting the town’s eighteenth-century heritage, and acts as an invaluable link between the Foundation and local interest groups including the Celbridge Action Alliance and the Celbridge Historical Society.

-Dr Patrick Walsh is an historian in the Department of History at Trinity College Dublin, where he specialises in the history of eighteenth-century Ireland.
-Amongst his publications are The Making of the Irish Protestant Ascendancy: The Life of William Conolly, 1662-1729 (Woodbridge, 2010) and (with Anthony Malcomson) The Conolly Archive (Dublin 2010).
-In 2007 he wrote the current guide book to Castletown, while as the co-editor of the calendar of the Conolly papers he takes a particular interest in the Foundation’s role as custodian of the Castletown papers.
+Dr Patrick Walsh is Assistant Professor of Eighteenth-Century Irish History and a Fellowat Trinity College Dublin.
+He is the author of The Making of the Irish Protestant Ascendancy: The Life of William Conolly, 1662-1729 (Woodbridge, 2010) and (with Anthony Malcomson) The Conolly Archive (Dublin 2010).
+In 2007 he wrote the current guide book to Castletown.

 Matt McNulty is a former Director General of Bord Failte,the Irish tourist board, and brings his considerable experience in the tourism sector to the Foundation.
 He is also a director of the Irish Heritage Trust.
 He retired as a director of the Foundation after many years service in June 2018